cmdaoust/Experimental-SOPs/ECG/ECG_SOP.md

 **Open Biopac → Open graph template from dist... → `template.gtl`**

 If this is the first time setting up:
-**Open Biopac → Create empty graph
+**Open Biopac → Create empty graph**
 In the toolbar at the top of the application click MP36 → Set Up Channels...
-Ensure the correct recording channel is selected (Electrocardiogram - ECG) and sampling rate is set to 1000hz In the top right corner, click Setupand → ensure that the aquisition time is set long enough for your session.
+Ensure the correct recording channel is selected (Electrocardiogram - ECG) and sampling rate is set to 1000hz In the top right corner, click Setup and → ensure that the aquisition time is set long enough for your session.
 If it isnt, Biopac will stop recording before your experiment is complete.

 ---